What Is the Best Way to Get More Construction Leads?

 - Requires Google background check and license verification

-- Lead quality is mixed but improving in 2026
+- Lead quality is mixed but has improved for home service categories

-- Best for general contractors, remodelers, and home service categories
+- Best for general contractors, remodelers, and specialty trades

 Google Search Ads

-Traditional pay-per-click ads on Google search.
-More setup work, but you control the keywords, the landing page, and the messaging.
-Better for high-ticket services where you need to qualify.
+Traditional pay-per-click ads on Google.
+More setup work upfront, but you control the keywords, the landing page, and the message.
+Better for high-ticket services where qualifying the lead before the estimate matters.
+See how we approach paid search for contractors.

-- Better for $25k+ projects where lead quality matters more than volume
+- Better suited for $25k+ projects where lead quality matters more than volume

-- Need 60-90 days of data before optimizing properly
+- Plan on 60-90 days of data collection before meaningful optimization

 How Much to Spend

-The number that matters isn't your total monthly spend, it's your cost-per-acquired-customer compared to your average project value.
-A $400 cost-per-lead is a bargain on a $60k kitchen remodel and a disaster on a $3k bathroom repair.
-Start small, track every lead, and only scale what's profitable.
+Total monthly spend is not the number to obsess over.
+Cost-per-acquired-customer compared to your average project value is.
+A $400 cost-per-lead is a strong return on a $60k kitchen remodel and a disaster on a $3k repair.
+Start with a controlled budget, track every lead source in AM Connect, and scale only the campaigns that are profitable.

 How to Ask Past Clients for Referrals

-The two best moments to ask for a referral are at final walkthrough and three months after project completion.
+The two best moments to ask are at final walkthrough and three months after completion.
 Most contractors miss both because nobody on the team owns the ask.
+Adding it to a formal closeout checklist takes thirty seconds and turns an occasional referral into a consistent one.

 - Build the ask into your project closeout checklist

-- Pair the ask with a small thank-you (gift card, gift basket, hand-written note)
+- Pair the ask with a small thank-you (gift card, hand-written note)

-- Track every referral source so you know who your best advocates are
+- Track every referral source in AM Connect so you know who your strongest advocates are

 Strategic Partnerships With Architects and Designers

-Architects, interior designers, real estate agents, and landscape designers all need contractors they can trust to send their clients to.
-Build five strong partnerships and you'll never have a slow quarter again.
+Architects, interior designers, real estate agents, and landscape designers all send their clients to contractors they trust.
+Five strong professional partnerships can fill a calendar quarter on their own, at no ad spend.

-- Make a short list of the design pros in your service area
+- List the design and real estate pros in your service area

-- Invite one to coffee per month, no pitch, just connection
+- Invite one to coffee per month, no pitch, just genuine connection

-- Refer business their way first before asking for any back
+- Send referrals their way first before expecting any back

-- Stay top-of-mind with quarterly check-ins and project updates
+- Stay top-of-mind with quarterly check-ins and updates on completed projects

-Lead generation done right shows up in one place: more booked jobs.
-Here's what contractors are saying about working with AM Creative.
+A functioning lead system shows up in one place: more booked jobs.
+Here is what contractors are saying about working with AM Creative.

 AM Creative Marketing has done a phenomenal job on my website and SEO work.
 They are extremely easy to work with and have been attentive and professional.
 I previously was working with a larger company who promised the world with no results.
 Jon and AM Creative Marketing have done the exact opposite.
 My website and leads have far exceeded my expectations and we have only just begun.
 Highest recommendations for Jon and the AM Creative Marketing team.